MikroElektronika/mikrosdk_click_v2/clicks/expand7/DETAILS.md

 ## Examples Description

-> This example demonstrates the use of the EXPAND 7 click.
+> This example demonstrates the use of the EXPAND 7 Click.

 **The demo application is composed of two sections :**